sharjeel3/weather-widget/README.md

 This application requires much more work to become a polished weather widget.
 Here is my feedback in case you would like me to address some of these issues or add improvements.

 * Coding for this widget functionality is not complete yet
+* I have added a lambda proxy to get around CORS problem.
+There should be a better solution for it
+* Currently, API request is using metric units as default.
+We can add a user input to switch between
 * Pollen count is not available in this API.
 Might need to use some paid options for it
 * Accessibility improvements can be added
 * Overall UI refinements to become closer to the mockups